If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Here's the truth about searching for the "best" child custody lawyer in Texas.
 There is not one.
 You will find that there is not necessarily the best lawyer for you and your case, but there is the right lawyer for you and your case.

 For example, at the Law Office of Bryan Fagan, PLLC, we frequently represent people who have gone through Divorce, Child Custody, Child Support, or other Family Law cases.
 We might be an excellent fit for people who need representation for those cases.

 However, we would not be a good fit for someone filing a personal injury claim, for example, since we do not focus our practice on that law area.

 Every attorney has their own:

 - ways of doing business

-Every lawyer has his or her own approach to divorce.
-Most important, every lawyer is good at some things and not so good at others.
+Every lawyer has their their approach to divorce.
+Most importantly, every lawyer is good at some things and not good at others.